Advertiser Disclosure

 Understanding International Payment Methods

-As you might expect when dealing with the entire world, payment methods and systems have developed independently.
+While Visa and Mastercard are fairly ubiquitous throughout the world, other payment methods and systems have developed independently.
 That means that the international payments scene is largely fragmented, with narrow bridges connecting all of these systems.
 Traditionally the solution has been wire transfers, a fairly quick but expensive way of sending money long distances, and one generally not suited for high-volume payment processing.

 For example, the United States uses a system called the automated clearing house (ACH) to handle bank-to-bank transfers.
 Within the States, it’s a nearly ubiquitous part of settling transactions ranging from credit cards to moving money in and out of your digital wallet.
 Meanwhile, much of Europe uses a system called SEPA.
 In China, it’s a system called CNAPS.
 And that’s just bank-to-bank transfers.